What both sides are saying about the ceasefire deal between Israel and Lebanon's Hezbollah

 Under the deal, thousands of Lebanese troops and U.N. peacekeepers are to deploy to the region south of the Litani River.
 An international panel lead by the U.S. would monitor compliance by all sides.
 Biden said the deal “was designed to be a permanent cessation of hostilities.”

 Israel has demanded the right to act should Hezbollah violate its obligations.
 Lebanese officials have rejected writing that into the proposal.
-Israel's Defense Minister Israel Katz insisted Tuesday that the military would strike Hezbollah if the U.N. peacekeeping force, known as UNIFIL, does not provide "effective enforcement" of the deal.
+Israeli Prime Minister Benjamin Netanyahu said Tuesday that the military would strike Hezbollah if the U.N. peacekeeping force, known as UNIFIL, does not enforce the deal.

 A Hezbollah leader said the group's support for the deal hinged on clarity that Israel would not renew its attacks.